Krispie Fish Fingers

 Double coat the fish to make a super crisp coating which will wow the entire family.
 Homemade fish goujons have never tasted so good!

-- 225 g skinless dole or plaice fillets
+- 225 g skinless sole or plaice fillets

 - 45 g Rice Krispies